jsadaa/json_parser/README.md

 ## Contribution

-Any remarks or suggestions, are very welcome
+Any remarks or suggestions are very welcome, feel free to open an issue or a pull request.